The Association Staff

 Kate has advocated for Washington's community health centers with the Washington State Legislature and executive agencies since 2008.
 She helps lead the public policy team, advises the joint legislative committee, and nurtures legislative and stakeholder relationships to advance the mission of assuring access to care for everyone, especially the most vulnerable in our communities.

 Jessica manages the Association’s Dental Learning Network, provides staff support and policy development to both the Dental and Behavioral Health Committees, and manages the community health centers annual lobby day activities.

-As the Behavioral Health Coordinator, David supports training and technical assistance for health centers in behavioral health practice and advancement of behavioral health, substance use disorder (SUD)/medication assistant treatment (MAT) and primary care integration.
+David supports training and technical assistance for health centers in behavioral health practice and advancement of behavioral health, substance use disorder (SUD)/medication assistant treatment (MAT) and primary care integration.
 David convenes and facilitates peer networking opportunities and serves as the point-of-contact for behavioral health practice and SUD/MAT inquiries.